UK Policy Briefings

 Women and the Spending Review

-A briefing from the UK Women’s Budget Group on the key policy priorities for the upcoming Spending Review from the Women and Equalities sector
+A briefing from the UK Women’s Budget Group on the key policy priorities for the upcoming Spending Review from the Women and Equalities sector.
+Updated in August 2019 ahead of the Spending Review in September 2019.

 The Chancellor has promised that ‘austerity is coming to an end’.
 The 2019 Spending review is a significant test of what that promise will mean in real terms, particularly for women who have borne the brunt of austerity policies since 2010.